ramantehlan/pulse/README.md

 If you ever add support for more devices: here are somepoints to take care of:
   - Identify the devices in the pulse cmd itself and then pick the tool for it
   - Add build instructions to the Makefile

+# Desclamer

+This is a very experimental project created a college submission in a 2 weeks time, so manythings could be done better, but things are done to fit the time and the decisions are based on it.
+If you still have any suggestion, you can add them to the suggestions issue and Thank you for understanding.

+# Troubleshoot

+If you regenerate the grpc files for python, you might have to manually enter the import part to add src init

 ## Applications